About Enhanced CPC (ECPC)

-Because ECPC will increase your max CPC bid by up to 30 percent when it sees a good opportunity, don't be surprised if your AdWords report shows average CPCs that are over your max CPC.
+Because ECPC will increase your max CPC bid when it sees a good opportunity, don't be surprised if your AdWords report occasionally shows average CPCs that are over your max CPC.
 ECPC will try to keep your average CPC below the max your set, but your average CPC may exceed your max CPC for short periods of time.

 Target CPA bidding gives you the very best chance to improve your results with the full power of AdWords Smart Bidding.
 However, ECPC provides a level of manual control that some people prefer.

 Both ECPC and Target CPA bidding